guiloj/HSpamSlayer/doc/config_/plugins.md

 -   `"on_invite"` - Fired when bot receives an invite.
 -   `"on_main_critical"` - Fired when [main.py](../../src/main.py) detects that one of the scripts has halted.
+-   `"on_remove"` - Fired when the bot is removed from a sub's moderators.
 -   _more coming soon_

 ### **"script"**